melvinkoopmans/cpp-concurrency/README.md

-# cpp-concurrency
+# C++ Concurrency

-Project to learn writing multithreaded application in C++
+The aim of this project is to learn how to write multithreaded applications in C++.